Wiz-IO/azure-sphere-reverse-engineering/README.md

-# azure-sphere-reverse-engineering
+# Reverse engineering of Azure Sphere

-Reverse engineering of Azure Sphere
+It sounds weird, doesn't it?